 Ability to work on multiple projects simultaneously, set priorities, and meet deadlines

-Required: Doctoral degree in relevant field, such as public health, epidemiology, education
+Required: Master degree in a relevant field, such as public health, epidemiology, education

-Required: A minimum of seven years of relevant experience
+Required: A minimum of five years of relevant experience

 Preferred: supervisory experience